jvrapp/Resume/index.md

 ### **Individual Tree Detection with LiDAR:**

-Processed LiDAR data for Amazonian rainforest to identify tree locations and count, using Python to implement Popescu Local Filtering with Variable Window Size algorithm.
+Processed LiDAR data for Amazonian rainforest to identify tree locations and count, using Python to implement Popescu Local Filtering with Fixed Window Size algorithm.

 &nbsp;